Most companies are interested in converting customers online…. Up until they’ve actually paid for something.

 If you don’t have an App this doesn’t mean that you can’t add value to the customer experience at this point.
 Our work with LLA showed that providing customers with personalised itineries that they could pin to their web browsers dramatically improved brand advocacy.
 This in turn helped us to deliver a 82% increase in online revenue.

 The hotel room

 Why is it that whether you’re on holiday with friends, family or your other half it is impossible for everyone to be ready at the same time?

 I’ve often found myself sat on a bed in the hotel room searching for random things on the internet.
-Before long I’ve browsed everything that I normally would (trying hard not to look at anything that is too closely related to work or the reality of a post-Brexit UK).
+Before long I’ve browsed everything that I normally would (trying hard not to look at anything that is too closely related to work).
 What happens next is similar to the ‘Day dreaming’ type of browsing except it is now done with more purpose… I have some knowledge of the local geography and I want to start making decisions.